majyphi/rl-replay-uploader/README.md

 ## Requirements

-To install it, you will need to build the project with [maven](https://maven.apache.org/).
+To install it, you will need to build the project with [maven](https://maven.apache.org/) (Java 8 is advised).

 ## Installation